ki4jgt/Book-of-the-Damned/README.md

 41. Do not allow the Lie to taint your gifts: Do unto others as you would have done unto yourself.
 42. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
 43. Evil justifies its actions as necessary.
+44. Truth is beyond numbering, tribal markings, or dedications.
-44. Truth has neither will nor intent; all  is its nature.
+45. Truth has neither will nor intent; all  is its nature.
-45. Why share something if it can't be used?
+46. Why share something if it can't be used?
-46. Competition breeds innovation; it also breeds cheating.
+47. Competition breeds innovation; it also breeds cheating.
-47. Listen.
+48. Listen.
-48. No two words carry the same meaning.
+49. No two words carry the same meaning.
-49. Truth is with you in your suffering.
+50. Truth is with you in your suffering.
-50. A man who is scared of himself will be scared of others.
+51. A man who is scared of himself will be scared of others.
 The self touches the other and finds Truth.
-51. Learn to heal yourself from those whom life has broken.
+52. Learn to heal yourself from those whom life has broken.
-52. Do one thing every day that scares you; a sense of awe keeps the spirits up.
+53. Do one thing every day that scares you; a sense of awe keeps the spirits up.
-53. There is a time for superficialities, but true awareness lies deep below the surface.
+54. There is a time for superficialities, but true awareness lies deep below the surface.
+55. Advancement is not permission to
+56. It's possible to do everything right and still lose.
-54. It doesn't go away just because you refuse to see it.
+57. It doesn't go away just because you refuse to see it.
-55. Get up and do it again.
+58. Get up and do it again.

 # The Divinity
 It is through infinite recession that Truth births all.
 Not absence, but potential.
 And through infinite assertion, she gives form.
 Solid and unyielding.